 "Whether you’re a hardcore or a casual fan, this partnership will help usher in the next generation of fans while showcasing that no other platform unites the world around major moments like YouTube."

-Mattias Grafström, Secretary General of FIFA, said: “FIFA is delighted to welcome YouTube as a Preferred Platform for the FIFA World Cup 2026.
+Mattias Grafström, Secretary General of FIFA, added: “FIFA is delighted to welcome YouTube as a Preferred Platform for the FIFA World Cup 2026.
 By spotlighting FIFA’s premium content and unlocking new opportunities for Media Partners and creators, this agreement will engage global fans in ways never seen before.”

 “As the world’s attention turns to the action in Canada, Mexico, and the United States, this collaboration with YouTube reinforces our ambition to maximise the tournament’s impact across the ever-evolving media landscape, offering fans everywhere easy access to an immersive view of the biggest single-sport event in history.”